rom-rb/rom-rb.org/source/5.0/learn/advanced/how-to-build-an-adapter.html.md

 # #<ROM::ArrayAdapter::Relation dataset=[{:name=>"Jane"}]>
 ```

-> Please remember about setting `adapter` identifier - it is used by ROM to
+^WARNING
-> infer component types specific to a given adapter.
-It's essential during the
+Please remember about setting `adapter` identifier - it is used by ROM to infer component types specific to a given adapter.
+It's essential during the setup.
-> setup.
+^

 ## Registering Your Adapter